-6 Discussion and conclusions
+Discussion and conclusions

 The conclusions that can be drawn from the presented analysis are manifold.
 First, we introduced a methodology to derive the albedo of trees and crops/grasses from Earth System model simulations that only provide mean albedo values over grid cells containing a mix of land cover classes.
-This "reconstruction" method employs multi-linear regressions to disentangle local

-- 525 information on land cover and albedo within moving windows ("big boxes") encompassing several grid cells.
+This "reconstruction" method employs multi-linear regressions to disentangle local information on land cover and albedo within moving windows ("big boxes") encompassing several grid cells.
 It assumes that spatial albedo variations between neighbouring trees and crops/grasses within a big box are good proxies of the potential albedo change arising from a transition between these two land cover classes.
-We then demonstrated that in the Community Land Model the estimated albedos of trees and crops/grasses from the reconstruction method are close to the values provided at the sub-gridcell level.
-Consequently, as a second step we reconstructed the present-day albedo of trees and crops/grasses in - 530 CMIP5 simulations for sixteen models, and compared the obtained results with reference values from observations.
-Despite the relatively low spatial coverage of the reconstructed estimates in some models, especially over regions where snow is present, we were able to identify substantial model biases for the months of January and July which are significantly higher than the error of the reconstruction method.
+We then demonstrated that the methodology gives estimates of the albedo of trees and crops/grasses that are close to the reference values provided at the sub-gridcell level in simulations for which this information is available.
+Consequently, as a second step we reconstructed the present-day albedo of trees and crops/grasses in CMIP5 simulations for thirteen models, and compared the obtained results with reference values from observations.
+Despite the relatively low spatial coverage of the reconstructed estimates in some models, especially over regions where snow is present, we were able to identify substantial model biases which are significantly higher than the error of the reconstruction method.
 We found that they are reflected further in the representation of the albedo change induced by a transition between trees and crops/grasses in the same CMIP5 models.
-Finally, we investigated how such model

-- 535 biases influence the historical albedo change due to transitions between trees and crops/grasses as simulated by CMIP5 models, as well as the associated Radiative Forcing.
-To do so, we used another reconstruction methodology, already employed in previous studies, to assess how albedo has been modified as a result of the replacement of trees by crops/grasses since pre-industrial times in fifteen CMIP5 models (including most of those analysed in the previous step).
-We then derived the associated historical RF by using a recently published kernel, which constitutes of a simple parameterisation found to mimick - 540 the behaviour of climate models and applied to CERES radiation observations.
-An observational constraint was also applied to these estimates, by replacing the reconstructed albedo response to a conversion from trees to crops/grasses in the models by that of the observational dataset previously used for the model evaluation.
+Finally, we investigated how such model biases influence the historical albedo change due to transitions between trees and crops/grasses as simulated by CMIP5 models, as well as the associated Radiative Forcing.
+To do so, we used a similar reconstruction methodology, already employed in previous studies, to assess how albedo has been modified as a result of the replacement of trees by crops/grasses since pre-industrial times in fifteen CMIP5 models (including most of those analysed in the previous step).
+We then derived the associated historical RF using a simple empirically based radiative kernel parametrisation.
+An observational constrain was also applied to these purely model-based estimates, by replacing the reconstructed albedo response to a conversion from trees to crops/grasses in the models by that of the observational dataset previously used for the model evaluation.
 The comparison of the unconstrained and observation-constrained RF in the individual models revealed differences reflecting some of the model biases that we had previously described.
-Moreover, the observational constraint leads to a multi-model mean RF associated with the historical - 545 replacement of trees by crops/grasses that is slightly reduced from -0.05 to -0.08 W/m2, and a model range spanning from -0.03 and -0.11 W/m2 after excluding two model outliers with unrealistically low or high historical conversion rates between trees and crops/grasses.
-Considering all variations in tree cover or even all LCC gives very similar results, because of the simplified representation of land cover in CMIP5 models.
+Moreover, if one omits the influence of two model outliers which have extremely low or high historical conversion rates between trees and crops/grasses, the model spread diminishes and the model mean value is slightly more negative due to the application of the observational constrain, overall leading to a mean estimate of -0.11 W/m (between -0.04 and -0.16) for the RF due to the historical replacement of trees by crops/grasses.
+Considering all variations in tree cover or even all land-cover changes gives very similar results, because of the simplified representation of land cover in CMIP5 models.